 It was a completely different world when I graduated law school in 1981 as far as our ability to have an impact on the corporate world and their conduct and the way they treated the public, their customers and consumers.
 It’s completely changed now.

-And, as John said, what we want to talk about, today, are these decisions from the United States Supreme Court, which I hope that you will understand by the end of this talk, how your rights, the people in this room, your rights, have been taken away, and the rights of these multi-national corporations have now been engrafted into the United States Constitution by the Supreme Court of the United States to give these entities, these monolithic entities, Constitutional rights at the same time that they’re taking away your Constitutional rights.
-And, that’s what we’re going to to talk about today.
+And, as John said, what we want to talk about, today, are these decisions from the United States Supreme Court.
+I hope you will understand by the end of this talk, how your rights have been taken away, and the rights of these multi-national corporations have now been engrafted into the United States Constitution by the Supreme Court of the United States to give these entities, these monolithic entities, Constitutional rights at the same time that they’re taking away your Constitutional rights.
+So, that’s what we’re going to talk about today.

 The first thing is “punitive damages.”
 We used to be able to control the conduct.

-I say We, lawyers who would represent our clients and you, indirectly, to make cars safer, to make pharmaceutical products safer, to make food products safer.
+I say “we”, meaning the lawyers who would represent our clients and you, indirectly, to make cars safer, to make pharmaceutical products safer, to make food products safer.
 We used to be able to control their conduct through punitive damages because they wouldn’t want to be exposed to large damages.
 That has now changed.
 We can’t do that.

 I’ve seen what these companies do.
 And, when I see what they do, sometimes, it takes my breath away.
 It really does.
 And, you may see it on the news every now and then, or in a movie, a fictional recharacterization of what happened.
 But, I know what happened because I’ve seen these.